DataDog/integrations-core/docs/developer/base/basics.md

 ```
 This is an optional addition, but it makes submissions easier since it prefixes every metric with the `__NAMESPACE__` automatically.
 In this case it would append `awesome.` to each metric submitted to Datadog.

-If you wish to ignore the namespace for any reason, you can append optional bool `raw` to each submission:
+If you wish to ignore the namespace for any reason, you can append optional bool `raw=True` to each submission:
 ```python
 ...